Check out this: AT&T Inc. (T) could be on the verge of a big rally

 AT&T Inc. (T): Who are the competitors?

-The company’s main competitors (and peers) include Lumen Technologies Inc. (LUMN) that is trading 38.42% up over the past 12 months and Telephone and Data Systems Inc. (TDS) that is 22.97% higher over the same period.
-Shenandoah Telecommunications Company (SHEN) is 6.15% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Lumen Technologies Inc. (LUMN) that is trading 32.86% up over the past 12 months and Telephone and Data Systems Inc. (TDS) that is 23.70% higher over the same period.
+Shenandoah Telecommunications Company (SHEN) is -2.32% down on the 1-year trading charts.
 Short interest in the company’s stock has risen 1.74% from the last report on Jan 28, 2021 to stand at a total of 113.56 million short shares sold with a short interest ratio of 2.71.